godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

           must match *exactly* to the name of the uniform in the shader or else it will not be recognized.

 Any GLSL type except for *void* can be a uniform.
-Additionally, Godot provides optional shader hints to make the compiler understand what the uniform is used for.
+Additionally, Godot provides optional shader hints to make the compiler understand for what the uniform is used.

 .. code-block:: glsl